DAILY ANNOUNCEMENTS

 click here for Nordic pulse grooming updates

-We are back to our winter policies and require snowshoes, bikes or skis on all trails.
+Snowshoes, bikes or skis are required on all trails.
+Please do not walk on the trails as boots create holes in the groomed surface that are difficult to groom out, especially with the early season thin base.
 Leashed dogs can get their exercise on Geneva Loop and all the single track trails including Lake Trail.

 Season memberships are on sale here or can be purchased in person at the Yurt.
 Ask us about the 10 Pass- a great option for the season!
 We are all dreaming of perfectly groomed corduroy and track and loads of snow this year :)